jagankumar-egov/swm/README.md

     serverless deploy -v

-You may want to stand up your own stack under your name.
+You will probably want to create your own stack under your name.

     serverless deploy -v -s dev-seth

 ## Undeploy (remove)

-    serverless remove

     serverless remove -s dev-seth

+## Test

+send a message to a kinesis stream from the command line

+     aws kinesis put-record --stream-name serverless-java-dev-seth-TestKinesisStream --data "hello seth" --partition-key 1